-When sunlight passes through window glass they filter out most of the ultraviolet, so sunshine that passes through a window will not help our birds produce the vitamin D they need.
-It's often said that a window screen will also block out all the UV rays, but this is not true; the screen will deflect some of the UV, but some rays will pass through the holes in the screen.
-Direct unfiltered sunlight will not lose any of its UV content of course.
+When the sun shines on glass, most of the UVB rays bounce off instead of passing through.
+So sunshine that passes through a window will not help our birds produce the vitamin D they need.
+It's often said that a window screen will also block out all the UVB rays, but this is not true; the screen will deflect some of the UVB, but some rays will pass through the holes in the screen.
+Direct unfiltered sunlight will not lose any of its UVB content of course.

 It's hard to find information on how much sunlight a bird

 needs for vitamin D production, but the recommendations on the internet seem to range from

 30 minutes a week to 30 minutes a day.
 The most reliable-looking information